 - NVIDIA Telemetry Container service – Automatic

-In the screenshot below, our example is the NVIDIA Display Container LS service.
-Right click on it and select properties and then set it to “Automatic” in the Startup type and click “OK”.
+Our example is the NVIDIA Display Container LS service in the screenshot below.
+Right-click on it, select properties, set it to “Automatic” in the Startup type, and click “OK.”
 Make sure to perform the same steps with the appropriate Startup type for the rest of the services, such as the NVIDIA Telemetry Container.

 Note: All services should be running.
-Click on “Start” the services on the upper left corner of the window if the service is stopped.
+Click on “Start” the services in the upper left corner of the window if the service is stopped.

 Method 3: Reinstall your GeForce Experience

-Reinstalling a fresh copy of GeForce Experience means you are installing new copies of the possibly corrupted files that are currently installed in your computer.
-To do this, you will have to remove the currently installed version of GeForce Experience.
+Reinstalling a fresh copy of GeForce Experience means installing new copies of the possibly corrupted files on your computer.
+To do this, you must remove the currently installed version of GeForce Experience.

-- Look for the “NVIDIA GeForce Experience” and click “Uninstall/Change”.
-Follow the prompts to completely remove the program from your computer.
+- Look for the “NVIDIA GeForce Experience” and click “Uninstall/Change.”
+Follow the prompts to remove the program from your computer altogether.

-- Once GeForce Experience has been successfully removed from your computer, you can go to their official website and download a fresh copy of their installer file.
+- Once GeForce Experience has been successfully removed from your computer, you can download a fresh copy of their installer file to their official website.

-- After downloading a fresh copy of GeForce Experience, double click the executable file to launch the installation.
-Follow the installation wizard as per usual and confirm if the problem has been fixed.
+- After downloading a fresh copy of GeForce Experience, double-click the executable file to launch the installation.
+Follow the installation wizard as usual and confirm if the problem has been fixed.

 Fourth Method – Run the Windows Update Tool to Check for New Updates

-- Click on “Check for Updates” in the Windows Update window.
-If there are no updates available then you should get a message saying “You’re Up to Date”
+- Click on “Check for Updates” in the.
+If no updates are available, you should get a message saying, “You’re Up to Date.”

-- If the Windows Update Tool finds a new update, let it install it and wait for it to complete.
-You may be required to restart your computer in order for it to install.
+- If the Windows Update Tool finds a new update, let it install and wait for it to complete.
+You may be required to restart your computer for it to install.

-4. Once you get to successfully install the new Windows updates, open up GeForce Experience and confirm if the issue has been fixed.
+4. Once you successfully install the new Windows updates, Launch GeForce Experience and confirm if the issue has been fixed.

-Getting the NVIDIA GeForce Experience “Something went wrong.
-Try Restarting GeForce Experience” might be frustrating especially if you’re just trying use your computer to relax.
-However, there’s no need to stress out over this as the troubleshooting methods to fix this issue is fairly easy to perform.
+Getting the NVIDIA GeForce Experience, “Something went wrong.
+Try Restarting GeForce Experience,” might be frustrating, especially if you’re trying to use your computer to relax.
+However, there’s no need to stress this as the troubleshooting methods to fix this issue are relatively easy.